gitter-badger/angular_sprinkles/README.md

 Angular Sprinkles is a gem for writing Rails-flavored AngularJS.

-- __No frontend setup required:__ By just requiring it in your project, sprinkles dynamically generates an Angular application around your Rails templates.
+- __No frontend setup required:__ By just requiring it in your project, Sprinkles dynamically generates an Angular application around your Rails templates.
 It's never been easier to start developing with Angular and Rails.
 - __Rails as it was intended to be written:__ Angular's two-way data binding, directives, and function calls are all done in the view via helper methods, giving you just a sprinkle of JavaScript.
 - __Forget about the SPA:__ If you're not using Rails an API, trying to build an SPA on top of it is a huge pain.
 Sprinkles allows you to continue to write Rails applications as you always have without all of the nasty jQuery spaghetti.